wikitops/ansible_pip/README.md

 ## Licence

-This project is licensed under the Apache License, Version 2.0.
-For the full text of the license, see the LICENSE file.
+This project is licensed under the MIT License.
+For the full text of the license, see the [LICENSE](LICENSE) file.